 Here is a more detailed list of the signs of a bad or failing CV joint to look for:

 The most common symptom of a bad CV joint is knocking sounds from your car while turning.
 This can be due to the joints not being lubricated at all or simply being worn out.
 The louder the noise is, the closer you are to total breakage.

 This is all the more reason for all car owners to listen carefully to the sounds their vehicle makes daily.
 It probably won’t be deafening at first, but it becomes more noticeable as the part’s wear increases.

 This sound can also be described as a screeching metallic noise.
 It is often most noticeable when accelerating and turning the steering wheel.
 Once you notice this happening, it probably won’t be long until the part breaks completely.

 2. Excessive Vibration

 If you have a CV joint that is on its way out, you’ll probably notice a lot more vibration than usual.
-In some cases, these vibrations will be incredibly strong and make normal driving virtually impossible.
+In some cases, these vibrations will be powerful and make normal driving virtually impossible.

-This is when you need to take your vehicle in to get looked at by a professional.
-Even minor excessive vibration is cause for concern though.
+This is when you need to take your vehicle in to get it looked at by a professional.
+Even a small amount of excessive vibration is cause for concern.